franxi2953/store_web/README.md

-# store_web
+# Welcome
-This repository houses the development of my online store.
+This repository houses the development of my online store, still in development, that hopefully I will deploy eventually.